Ball State vs. Central Michigan NCAA Football Odds, Plays and Insights | November 17, 2021

 Over/Under Insights

-- Ball State has combined with its opponents to score more than 63 points only twice this year.
+- Ball State and its opponents have combined for 62 points just two times this season.

-- So far this season, 40% of Central Michigan's games (4/10) have had more combined points than Wednesday's over/under of 63.
+- So far this season, 40% of Central Michigan's games (4/10) have had more combined points than Wednesday's total of 62.

-- The 56.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 63 over/under in this contest.
+- This contest's over/under is 5.5 points greater than the 56.5 these two squads combine to surrender per game this season.

-- The average total in Cardinals games this season is 55.4, 7.6 points fewer than Wednesday's total of 63 .
+- Cardinals games have an average total of 55.4 points this season, 6.6 fewer than Wednesday's over/under.

-- In 2021, games involving the Chippewas have averaged a total of 59.4 points, 3.6 fewer than this game's set over/under.
+- The 59.4 PPG average total in Chippewas games this season is 2.6 points fewer than this game's over/under.

 Ball State Stats and Trends

-- The Cardinals have been favored by 2 points or more three times this season and have not covered the spread in any of them.
+- This season, the Cardinals are winless ATS when entering a game as a favorite of 2.5 points or more (in three chances).

-- Ball State's games this year have hit the over on three of nine set point totals (33.3%).
+- Ball State's games this year have gone over the total in three out of nine opportunities (33.3%).

-- Ball State is 2-2 against the spread and 4-1 overall in games when it scores more than 28.7 points.
+- Ball State is 2-2 against the spread and 4-1 overall in games when it puts up more than 28.7 points.

-- In games that Ball State piles up more than 415.2 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Ball State amasses over 415.2 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Cardinals have nine giveaways this season, while the Chippewas have 12 takeaways .
+- The Cardinals have turned the ball over nine times this season, three fewer than the Chippewas have forced (12).

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.